mysterious-coding/base_entranced/README.md

 ####/g_selfkillPenalty
 Set to 0 so you don't lose points when you SK.

+####/g_fixPitKills
+0 = normal pit kills (JK3 default)

+1 = if you selfkill while above a pit, it grants a kill to whoever pushed you into the pit.
+This prevents people from denying enemies' kills with selfkill.

 ####"Joined the red/blue team" message
 See when someone joined a team in the center of your screen in siege mode.